-If you are attached to a piece of art, furniture, or interior design item like a wallpaper or fabric, make it known to your designers or architects.
+If you’re attached to a piece of art, furniture, or interior design item like a wallpaper or fabric, make it known to your designers.
 When they know in advance, they can design spaces to specifically highlight or accommodate those objects.
-If you appreciate the aesthetic of something, even a piece of jewelry, your designer can use that as inspiration in your bedroom, bath, or other special space.
-Large furniture, in particular, needs to be accounted for so that the appropriate space for and around it is included in your design.
+If you appreciate the aesthetic of something, even a piece of jewelry, your designer can use that as inspiration in your bedroom, bath, or other room.
+If you plan to include a special piece of furniture, particularly a large item, be sure to share that as well so the appropriate space for and around it is included in your design.
 Of course, art can become the beautiful center piece of a room, but it sometimes calls for additional structural support or lighting to be at its best.
-Letting your designers know about these items in advance, is a great way to bring your own personal style to your renovation.
+Letting your designers know about these items in advance, is a wonderful way to bring your own personal style to your renovation.

 Be Vocal and Stay Engaged

-From experience, we know that many homeowners have a tendency to be reserved during the design process.
+From experience, we know that many homeowners tend to be reserved during the design process.
 Stay engaged, have an opinion, and don’t be afraid to speak up when discussing ideas with your designer.
 By being active in the process you will ensure that the renovation isn’t only a product of the designer or architect’s vision, but yours as well.

 Be Open About Budget

-Budget is often a difficult conversation for people.
-We’ve found that homeowners often have a “want to spend” amount and a “can spend” amount, and sometimes believe that understating their budget will be an advantage.
-If you are working with a good designer they will stick to your budget guidelines.
-By being forthcoming about your budget and open about your likes and dislikes, your designer should have all the tools necessary to piece together your dream renovation in a more streamlined manner.
+People often have a “want to spend” amount and a “can spend” amount, and sometimes believe that understating their budget will be an advantage.
+By openly sharing your budget range, priorities, likes and dislikes, your professional designer should have all the tools necessary to piece together your dream renovation in a more streamlined manner.

 A renovation should ultimately be a representation of your personal style and should improve the way that you and your family use and enjoy the new spaces.
 We hope that with these tips you can guide your designer and/or architect in the style direction you want.